valohai/docs/source/valohai-yaml.rst

             default: https://valohai-mnist.s3.amazonaws.com/t10k-labels-idx1-ubyte.gz
         parameters:
           - name: max_steps
+            type: integer
             pass-as: --max_steps={v}
             description: Number of steps to run the trainer
-            type: integer
             default: 300
           - name: learning_rate
+            type: float
             pass-as: --learning_rate={v}
             description: Initial learning rate
-            type: float
             default: 0.001
           - name: dropout
+            type: float
             pass-as: --dropout={v}
             description: Keep probability for training dropout
-            type: float
             default: 0.9

-This configuration file contains one step called *Train model*.
-The step is run in the ``gcr.io/tensorflow/tensorflow:0.12.1-devel-gpu`` Docker image.
+This configuration file contains one step called **Train model**.

+The step is run inside the ``gcr.io/tensorflow/tensorflow:0.12.1-devel-gpu`` Docker image.

-The *Train model* step contains one command, which runs the Python file ``train.py`` passing it the parameters defined below.
+The step contains one command, which runs a Python file named ``train.py`` passing it the parameters defined further below.

-The step contains four inputs, which are the images and labels for both the training and the test set.
-None of these inputs are optional.
+The step requires four inputs: **training-set-images**, **training-set-labels**, **test-set-images**, **test-set-labels**.
+These are the images and labels for both the training and test sets.
+None of these inputs are optional but all of them have a default source.

-The step contains three parameters: *max\_steps*, *learning\_rate* and *dropout*.
-None of these parameters are optional.
+The step contains three parameters: **max\_steps**, **learning\_rate** and **dropout**.
+None of these parameters are optional but all of them have a default value.